lsst-dm/dm_dev_guide/services/lsst-login.rst

 Connecting and Authenticating
 =============================

-..
-ATTENTION:: The lsst-login servers are still being developed and access is currently restricted to select IP addresses.

 You can log into LSST development servers at NCSA with your NCSA account as follows:

    - NCSA username and password **OR** valid Kerberos ticket from workstation/laptop, **AND**